What is Biochar and how do you use it?

 Biochar is an expanding subject area - we updated the blog in October 2020.
 For easy navigation, please use the table of green links to jump down the generic biochar topics, the brown links to jump to specific SoilFixer biochar information or one of the black hyperlinks for a non-soil related biochar article.

-There are four aspects to quality biochar:
+We believe biochar made from hardwoods make the best biochar.
+There are four aspects to making quality biochar:

 - It should improve plant and crop growth